Giuseppe Mangialavori

 Giuseppe Mangialavori (born 11 February 1975) is an Italian politician.
 He is a senator of the Republic of Italy and a member of the Legislature XVIII of Italy.
 He has been Regional Coordinator of Forza Italia in Calabria since March 2021.

 Biography

 Mangialavori was born in Merano in the autonomous province of Bolzano on 11 February 1975.
 He is the nephew of entrepreneur Filippo Callipo (owner of the food group of the same name and known as the "King of Tuna").

 At 24 he graduated in Medicine from the Magna Græcia University of Catanzaro before specialising in Radiology at the University of Bari.
-Mangialavori was the head of Senology at Merano hospital before becoming medical manager of the Senology department at the Polyclinic of Bari, aged 32.
+Mangialavori was the head of Mastology (the study and treatment of breast disease) at Merano hospital before becoming medical manager of the Mastology department at the Polyclinic of Bari, aged 32.

 Political activity

 He began his political career in 2010 in the administrative elections of Vibo Valentia as a candidate for the centre-right party The People of Freedom (Italian: Popolo della Libertà), in support of mayoral candidate Nicola D'Agostino, where was elected as president of the municipal council.